therealexpertai/nlapi-python/README.md

 SET EAI_PASSWORD=YOUR_PASSWORD
 ```

-`YOUR_USER` is the email address you specified during registration.
+`YOUR_USER` is the email address you specyfied during registration.

 You can also define credentials inside your code: